History of Grey's Anatomy in Timeline

 July 2022: New Cast Members Join Series

-In July 2022, Alexis Floyd, Niko Terho, Adelaide Kane, Midori Francis and Harry Shum Jr. joined the cast as series regular for the nineteenth season.
+In July 2022, Alexis Floyd, Niko Terho, Adelaide Kane, Midori Francis and Harry Shum Jr. joined the cast of Grey's Anatomy as series regular for the nineteenth season, which enriched the storylines with fresh perspectives.

-August 2022: Ellen Pompeo Appears in Fewer Episodes
+August 2022: Ellen Pompeo to Appear in Fewer Episodes

-In August 2022, it was announced that Ellen Pompeo would appear in only eight episodes of the upcoming nineteenth season, but that she would continue to narrate the episodes and would remain an executive producer.
+In August 2022, it was announced that Ellen Pompeo will appear in only eight episodes of the upcoming nineteenth season of Grey's Anatomy, but that she will continue to narrate the episodes and will remain an executive producer.

 October 6, 2022: Season 19 Premiere